dnotes/ocean-markdown-it/README.md

 ## Usage

-Ocean Markdown IT can be used as an inline replacement for [markdown-it].
-The module exports an instance of markdown-it that has been created with all of the configuration and plugins necessary for supporting OFM.
+Ocean markdown-it can be used as an inline replacement for [markdown-it].
+The module exports an instance of markdown-it that has been created with all of the configuration and plugins necessary for properly rendering OFM.

 ``` javascript
 const md = require('ocean-markdown-it')